Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Introduction

 \subsection{Related Work}

 There is a growing body of work on differential privacy (DP) the survey of which is beyond the scope of this paper; we refer the curious reader to the monograph \cite{DworkRoth}.
-However, comparing differential privacy to other approaches with rigorous guarantees is still a nascent area of research.
+However, comparing differential privacy to other statistical privacy models is a more recent area of study.

-Mutual information (MI) has been proposed as a metric for privacy leakage (see, for example, \cite{Rebollo2010,Agrawal2001, Yamamoto}) in a variety of settings including data communications, publishing, and mining.
+Mutual information has been proposed as a metric for privacy leakage~\cite{Rebollo2010,Agrawal2001,Yamamoto} in a variety of settings including data communications, publishing, and mining.
+Takbiri et al. \cite{Takbiri-ISIT2017, Takbiri-CISS2017, Takbiri-ISIT17-longversion1} used mutual information to obtain the fundamental limits of privacy in IoT (Internet of Things) devices.
 One of the earliest works comparing differential privacy and mutual information privacy is by Alvim et. al.~\cite{Alvim2011,Alvim2012}.
-Mutual information based privacy metrics have also been considered for data streaming applications. see, for example~\cite{Khisti2017, Pappas2016, Javidbakht2016}.
-In ~\cite{Wang2016}, the authors compare mutual information privacy with differential privacy under Hamming distortion.
+Mutual information based privacy metrics have also been considered for data streaming applications~\cite{Khisti2017, Pappas2016, Javidbakht2016}.
+Wang et al.~\cite{Wang2016} compare mutual information privacy with differential privacy under Hamming distortion.
 They also introduce a new privacy measure called identifiability and highlight its relationship to MI and DP.
-Building upon~\cite{Alvim2011}, the authors in~\cite{Issa2016} introduce maximal leakage (ML) as an information leakage measure for a guessing adversary; they also present a comparison of ML and DP in~\cite{Issa2017}.
-Recently, the authors in~\cite{Cuff2016} present an equivalent definition of differential privacy using mutual information.
+Building upon prior work~\cite{Alvim2011}, Issa et al.~have introduced maximal leakage (ML) as an information leakage measure for a guessing adversary~\cite{Issa2016}; this measure can also be compared to DP.
+Cuff and Yu~\cite{Cuff2016} present an equivalent definition of differential privacy using mutual information.

-In this paper we consider utility metrics based on rate-distortion.
-A rate-distortion approach to mutual information privacy has been also considered by many researchers (see, for example, \cite{Sankar_TIFS_2013,CalmonMM15,Asoodeh2015, BWI}).
-The present paper extends and generalizes our earlier work~\cite{KKSAllerton2016}.
+In this paper we consider utility metrics based on rate-distortion in Section \ref{subsection: Information Theoretic Leakage}.
+A rate-distortion approach to mutual information privacy has been also considered by many researchers~\cite{Sankar_TIFS_2013,CalmonMM15,Asoodeh2015, BWI}; this paper extends our prior work in this direction~\cite{KKSAllerton2016}.

-Our goal here is to evaluate the behavior of the optimal mechanism for differential privacy, and make meaningful comparisons to mutual information privacy.
-Our work is distinct in studying the optimal DP mechanisms for a specific utility metric, i.e., Hamming distortion, under the assumption that complete source knowledge is not available to design the mechanism for a desired distortion.
-In this context we develop closed form solutions and tight bounds.
-Finally, we use these results to make meaningful comparisons between mutual information privacy and differential privacy.